Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingales in discrete time

 \item {\bf Random walker on $\mathbb{R}$}: We consider a random walker moving on the real line.
 The position $X_n$ of the random walker satisfies for all $n\geq 1$ and $X_0=0$.
 The increments $Y_n$ are iid random variables with zero mean and finite variance, and not necessarily drawn from a Gaussian distribution.
 If $a=0$, then $X_n$ is a martingale.
 On the other hand, if $a>0$ or $a<0$, then $X_n$ is a submartingale or a supermartingale, respectively.
 See Fig.~\ref{fig:rws} for illustrations.

 \item {\bf Martingales in branching processes}: Branching processes are simple models for reproduction \cite{asmussen1983branching, grimmett2001probability, haccou2005branching}.
-Consider a population of constituents, which may be nuclei, molecules, viruses, cells, animals, that multiply themselves.
+Consider a population of constituents, which may be, e.g., nuclei, molecules, viruses, cells, or animals, that multiply themselves.
 We denote the number of members in the population at time $n$ by $X_n \in \mathbb{N}\cup \left\{0\right\}$, with the initial condition $X_0 = 1$.
-At each time step, representing a generation, reproduction takes place.
+At each time step reproduction takes place, and thus each time step corresponds with one generation.
 We assume that all members live for exactly one generation.
 We denote by $Y_{i,n}\in \mathbb{N}\cup \left\{0\right\}$ the number of progeny of the $i$-th member of the population at generation $n$, see Fig.~\ref{fig:branch} for an explanation.
 It holds then that